dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1345: Imposing religious values can breed exclusion.
+### T1345: Forcing religious values can lead to intolerance.

 |Support|
 |---|